novvv/dnl_ad/README.md

 User story you can read in AlertScriptRequriement.odt  document.

 # System requriements
-The dnl_ad requre for properly work installed python 2.7.
+The dnl_ad requre for properly work installed python 2.7 or python 3.5.
 Also must be installed listed python libraries: